ricktaylor/btpu/draft-taylor-dtn-btpu.md

 This segmentation is unrelated to BPv7 bundle fragmentation as defined in {{Section 5.8 of RFC9171}}.
 Although BPv7 bundle fragmentation may be used to sub-divide oversized BPv7 bundles, the required duplication of metadata blocks can result in inefficiencies or fail to generate BPv7 bundle fragment small enough to fit in a single Link-layer PDU.

 As a sender may prioritize the transfer of each Bundle differently, the protocol allows for the multiplexing of Bundle transfers, so that the transfer of higher priority Bundles may interrupt the transfer of other Bundles, avoiding "head of line blocking", see [](#interleaving-transfers) for more detail.
+The bundle transfers are expected to occur over the same logical channel, rather than using a separate channel for each bundle or group of bundles that share priority.
+This does not preclude using multiple logical channels, but each channel is expected to be an independent instance of the protocol.

 ## Messages